aiven/aiven-docs/docs/platform/howto/manage-vpc-peering.md

     [Organizations, projects, and managing access permissions](/docs/platform/concepts/projects_accounts_access).
     :::

-3. In the **Create a VPC for this project** window
+1. In the **Create a VPC for this project** window:

     1. Select a cloud provider and region from the dropdown list.
-    2. Enter the IP range that you want to use for the VPC connection.
+    1. Enter the IP range that you want to use for the VPC connection.
        Use an IP range that does not overlap with any networks that you want to connect via VPC peering.

-For example, if your own networks use the range `10.0.0.0/8`, you could set the range for your Aiven project's VPC to `192.168.0.0/24`.
+       For example, if your own
+       networks use the range `11.1.1.0/8`, you can set the range for your Aiven project's VPC to `191.161.1.0/24`.

-4. Click **Create VPC**.
+1. Click **Create VPC**.

 The state of the VPC is shown in the table.